Skip to content

 Control keywords

-Below is a practical overview of the control keywords evaluated by read_ctl() and their default values.
+Below is a practical overview of commonly used control keywords and their default values.
 “Array” means that the keyword is indexed, e.g. NU[0].

 Emitters and gases